eddiekyting/SCALOS/README.md

 ## Project Ojective
 This project aims to analyze the experimental wind tunnel data for design space and trade-off study of supersonic airliner/ business jet at low speeds.
-The goal of the class project is to extract the commercial wind tunnel standard corrected data for look-up/search, process, and visualization.
+The goal of this class project is to extract the commercial wind tunnel standard corrected data for look-up/search, process, and visualization.
+The future direction for this repository includes custom wind tunnel data corrections, model regressions, data reduction, and dynamic data augmentation.

+### Package Capabilities
 The package incldues the following capabilities.

     1. Search/Look up
-    2. Data process
+    2. Data Process
         i.
 Data alignment
         ii.
 Data truncation
         iii.
 Data interpolation
         iv.
 Data derivatives
     3. Data visulization

+### Search / Lookup
+This function allows user to input and look up configurations in the run logs and return test entires and run numbers correspoding to the inputs.

+### Data Process
+The data process clean up the data for alignment, trucntion and intperolation.
+This function allows two different set of data with different length and with respect to different location to be manipulated for data process, i.e., subtraction, addition, derivatives, etc.
+The derivative function computes the data derivaties with respect to longitudinal or lateral direction.

+### Visualization
+The visulization allows user to visual the data and compare different set of data.

 ## Repository Structure
 The data structure of this project